concord-consortium/text-decorator/README.md

 # Text Decorator

-Part of [Concord Consortium's](https://concord.org) Glossary Plugin package which can be used to apply `<span>` tags and classes to application text to support the glossary.
+Part of [Concord Consortium's](https://concord.org) Glossary PluginApp package which can be used to apply `<span>` tags and classes to application text to support the glossary.
 It is deployed to [github.io](https://concord-consortium.github.io/text-plugins/).

 This project was created using the [TypeScript Library Starter](https://github.com/alexjoverm/typescript-library-starter#readme) project, whose local [README](README-typescript-library-starter) provides additional information about the configuration of the project.